triton-inference-server/server/docs/rate_limiter.md

 ## Using Rate Limiter

-To enable rate limiting users must set `--rate-limit` server cli option.
+To enable rate limiting users must set `--rate-limit` option when launching tritonserver.
 For more information, consult usage of the option emitted by `tritonserver --help`.

 The rate limiter is controlled by rate limiter configuration described in [rate limiter config](model_configuration.md#rate-limiter-config).